 Where is the Harry Potter cast now?
 For a certain generation of film fans, the Harry Potter movies have (for lack of a better word) a kind of magic about them.
 They were an entry point not only to the Wizarding World but also to the wonderful world of cinema and fantasy movies.

-While we love all the weird and wonderful Harry Potter characters it’s important to recognize the talented actors who brought these larger than life characters to life.
-It’s no exaggeration to say that the Potter movies have one of the best casts in cinematic history, everyone from the teachers, pupils, and Harry Potter villains absolutely knocked it out of the park (or should that be Quidditch pitch?).
+While we love all the weird and wonderful Harry Potter characters, it's important to recognize the talented actors who brought these larger-than-life characters to life.
+It's no exaggeration to say that the Harry Potter movies have one of the best casts in cinematic history, everyone from the teachers, pupils, and Harry Potter villains absolutely knocked it out of the park (or should that be Quidditch pitch?).

 Who’s in the Harry Potter Cast?

 - Robbie Coltrane – Rubeus Hagrid

 - Tom Felton – Draco Malfoy